Sivolc2/BlenderLLM/README.md

 ## 🧐 Evaluations

 ### 📊 Benchmark
 We developed a comprehensive benchmark, **CADBench**, to evaluate the ability of LLMs to generate CAD scripts.
+It contains 500 simulated data samples and 200 data samples collected from online forums.

 Each sample is assessed using specific multi-dimensional criteria.
 The figure below illustrates the dimensions of the criteria for each sample and the average number of criteria per dimension.

 <div align=center>
 <img src="assets/criteria.png" width = "340"  alt="criteria" align=center/>